-“I had no problem travelling two hours to school on buses and trains in the heat, rain or snow.
+“I had no problem traveling two hours to school on buses and trains in the heat, rain or snow.
 Snow days had not been invented then.
-For my parents a snow day meant you got up and left the house an extra hour early to ensure you got there on time!
-My day started at 5:00 am and usually ended 11:00 pm on school days.
+For my parents, a snow day meant you got up and left the house an extra hour early to ensure you got there on time!
+My day started at 5:00 am and usually ended at 11:00 pm on school days.
 I started out as a ballet major and then switched to the modern department.
 I loved everything about my school.
-The people, the energy and the passion we all had, because I loved knowing this was what I wanted to do as a career.
+The people, the energy and the passion we all had because I loved knowing this was what I wanted to do as a career.
 To be able to have a career that you really loved was important to me because we spend a lot of our time at work.
-I was clear that, dance, acting and singing was how I wanted to make a living.”
+I was clear that dance, acting, and singing was how I wanted to make a living.”

 Shortly after starting her freshman year at Performing Arts High School, she auditioned for a scholarship to The Joffrey School of Ballet and The Alvin Ailey School at the same time.
 Both organizations gave her a full ride to their programs so after school she would alternate the two and would usually return home around 10:00 pm at night.
 In two hours, Carla had to do homework eat and get to sleep to start her 5:00 am day all over again.

-“That discipline and dedication was completely normal to me.”
+“That discipline and dedication were completely normal to me.”

 Toward the end of her freshman year, she heard about an audition for the movie, The Wiz.
 Nearly the entire department cut class to go.
 Many were sent away because the school called production, but a few of us managed to slip through.
 Carla was one of the few and appeared as one of the models in (Emerald City) sequence of the film.